fasten-project/pypi-tools/source-path-fixer/README.md

 - `<source_dir>`: Directory were the source code of the PyPI revisions exists.
 - `<poll_interval>`: Kafka interval between polling.

+Apart from fixing the source directory of some PyPI revisions, it will also store those revisions to an output topic.

 Example Output
 -----